Services

 I’m a big believer in ensuring everyone in an organization has the opportunity to be successful when performing their roles.
 When you have a person on the team and, in your case a manager, who is alienating others, the impact is widespread.
 You’re likely seeing signs of this impact – a decrease in collaboration, employee dis-engagement, lower morale, lack of commitment and perhaps an increase in absenteeism or office gossip.
 These observable signs are an indicator of what is going on with the overall performance of an organization.

-One of the best ways to handle this situation is through courageous authenticity.
+One of the best ways to handle this situation is through courageous feedback.
 If your intent is to have the behavior of this highly contributing manager stop, address it with firm compassion.
 Let the manager know that you value her contributions.
 And, authentically express your concerns related to her behavior, ask her what’s going on for her and be clear that you want the behavior to stop immediately.
 Related to those she’s already alienated, there’s some clean-up to do there, too.
 Depending on who the others are, I would recommend team restoration and development sessions.

 I love your acknowledgement of your previous manager and that person’s influence on your being where you are today.